citp/privacy-policy-historical/b/bi/bik/bikesales.com.au.md

 **What if I have a problem?**
 If you have a problem, complaint, want to change your personal information or just wish to enquire about privacy please contact us.

-Location: | Level 1, 109 Burwood Road, Hawthorn VIC 3122
+Location: | Level 4, 449 Punt Road, Richmond VIC 3121
 ---|---
-Postal Address: | Locked Bag 3333, Hawthorn VIC 3122
+Postal Address: | Locked Bag 9001, Richmond VIC 3121
 Phone: | +61 (03) 9093 8600 (Business Hours EST)
 Contact: | Margaret Beattie
 Email: | [Click here](http://helpcentre.carsales.com.au/help/contact-us/) to contact us by email